SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/hosting-webpart-from-office-365-cdn.md

 ![Yeoman generator questions around the newly created web part](../../../../images/cdn-create-webpart-yo.png)

-At this point, Yeoman will install the required dependencies and scaffold the solution files.
+At this point, Yeoman will scaffold the solution files and install the required dependencies.
 This might take a few minutes.
 Yeoman will scaffold the project to include your custom web part as well.

 When the scaffold is complete, in the console, type the following to open the web part project in Visual Studio Code:

 ```
 code .
 ```
-Update the *write-manifests.json* file under *config* folder as follows to point to your CDN endpoint.
+Update the *write-manifests.json* file (under *config* folder) as follow to point to your CDN endpoint.
-- You will need to use the publiccdn.sharepointonline.com as the prefix and then extend teh URL with the actual path in your tenant
+- You will need to use the publiccdn.sharepointonline.com as the prefix and then extend the URL with the actual path in your tenant
 * Format of the CDN URL is as follows
 ```
 https://publiccdn.sharepointonline.com/<tenant host name>/sites/site/library/folder